 Sleep Requirements and Developmental Milestones

 When assessing whether your baby's sleep habits are normal, consider whether they are meeting these developmental milestones.
 If your baby is sleeping excessively but still achieving their milestones and seems alert and content when awake, it might just be their unique sleep pattern.
-However, if excessive sleep is accompanied by developmental delays or signs of illness, it's essential to consult with a healthcare provider.
+Still, if excessive sleep is accompanied by developmental delays or signs of illness, it's essential to consult with a healthcare provider.

 Potential Reasons for Prolonged Sleep